 Grease (or Grease and Flour)

-Greasing a pan or tin involves lubricating the surface with a fat to prevent your baked goods from sticking to the pan.
+Greasing a pan involves coating the surface with a fat to prevent your baked goods from sticking to the pan.
 Typically, oil, butter, or shortening is used.
 Adding a dusting of flour over the top of the grease adds a second layer of protection.

 - Cookies.
-Scoops of raw cookie dough can be refrigerated for 2-4 days.
-Cookie dough can be frozen for up to 3 months.
-To freeze cookie dough, scoop it out into cookie balls and freeze on a lined baking sheet for 1-2 hours until hard.
-Then, transfer to an airtight container or freezer bag.
-Store baked cookies in an airtight container with a slice of bread to keep them soft, or freeze for up to 3 months.
-Set them out on the counter for 12-24 hours to thaw before serving.
+Most cookie dough can be refrigerated for 2-4 days or frozen for up to 3 months.
+Scoop dough into balls, freeze on a lined tray for 1-2 hours until hard, then store in a freezer bag.
+Baked cookies also freeze well.
+Store them in an airtight container with a slice of bread to keep them soft, or freze for up to 3 months.

 - Muffins.
 Muffin batter can be made a day ahead and baked fresh.
-Cooked and cooled muffins can be wrapped individually in plastic wrap and then frozen for up to 3 months in advance of the holiday.
+Cooled muffins can be wrapped individually in plastic wrap and then frozen for up to 3 months.

 - Cakes.
-Allow cakes to cool completely, wrap in plastic cling wrap and then a layer of aluminum foil to prevent freezer burn, and freeze for up to 3 months.
-Move your cake to the refrigerator 24 hours before you intend to serve it, and move it to the counter to come up to room temperature for 1-2 hours.
+Cool completely, wrap in plastic cling wrap, and then wrap in a layer of aluminum foil to prevent freezer burn.
+Freeze for up to 3 months.
+Allow the cake to thaw in the fridge overnight before serving.
 If your cake is frosted, freeze it for an hour before wrapping in plastic wrap to harden the frosting and follow the rest of the steps as described.

 - Pies.
 Make the pie crust ahead of time or use a store-bought crust and focus on the filling.
 Blind-baked crusts can be refrigerated for 3 days or frozen for 3 months in a plastic freezer bag.
 You can also choose to make the whole pie four or five days ahead, refrigerate it, and then reheat it in the oven to allow it to crisp up again.

 - Candies.
-Truffles, fudge, chocolate-coated nuts, butterscotch candies, homemade peppermints, and more can be made ahead of time and stored in an airtight container at room temperature for 7-10 days in advance (depending on the recipe) or frozen for up to three months.
+Truffles, fudge, pralines,and bark can be made ahead of time and stored in an airtight container at room temperature for 7-10 days in advance (depending on the recipe) or frozen for up to three months.

 Then follow these steps:

-- Separate cookies by flavor, layer them with pieces of parchment paper, and tightly wrap them in several layers of plastic cling wrap or place them in Ziploc bags with all of the air pressed out.
+- Wrap the cookies tightly in several layers of plastic cling wrap or place them in Ziploc bags with all of the air pressed out.

-- Place them in the inner box or cookie tin, filling in gaps with rolled up plastic shopping bags or bubble wrap to prevent the cookies from sliding around in transit.
-We love these Christmas cookie tins or holiday cookie boxes.
+- Pack them into a cookie tin or "inner box", filling in gaps with rolled up parchment paper or bubble wrap to prevent the cookies from sliding around in transit.
+We like these Christmas cookie tins or holiday cookie boxes.

-- Line the larger shipping box with bubble wrap, filling all the gaps, and place the smaller box inside.
+- Line a slightly larger shipping box (the "outer box") with bubble wrap and place the smaller box inside.

 - Seal tightly with packing tape, label it clearly, add appropriate postage and take it to the post office!

-You can also ship frozen cookies, which will slowly thaw on their way to their destination.
+You can also ship frozen cookies which will slowly thaw on their way and often arrive extra fresh.

-Pick your postage.
-The total weight of the cookies plus the boxes and insulating materials is taken into account with the destination when determining the price of shipping (which usually comes to between $10 and $30, depending on how many cookies you send and how far they’re going).
+Also keep in mind that the total weight of the cookies plus the boxes and insulating materials is taken into account with the destination when determining the price of shipping.

-- Read the recipe before you start.
-The biggest mistake most bakers make?
-Not reading the recipe all the way through before you start.
-Many people just look at the preparation time and the ingredients list before starting a recipe.
+- Always read the full recipe before you start.
 Taking the extra few minutes to fully read the recipe will help you prepare and prevent you from running into a potentially derailing surprise step down the road.
 This may be the most important tip in the Christmas baking guide!

-- Double check the temperature.
-The temperature on the oven display and the actual temperature in the oven aren’t always the same.
-Get a more accurate reading of the oven temperature by using an oven thermometer to reduce the risk of under- or overcooking your baked goods.
+- Use an oven thermometer to check the true temperature as the temperature on the oven display and the actual temperature in the oven aren't always the same.

-- Don’t scoop flour with measuring cups.
-Another common mistake in baking?
-Scooping flour out of the bag with measuring cups.
-This compacts the flour in some spots and leaves unseen holes in other spots, resulting in inaccurate measurements.
+- Spoon and level flour, never scoop straight from the bag.
+Scooping flour out of the bag with measuring cups compacts the flour in some spots and leaves unseen holes in other spots, resulting in inaccurate measurements.
 Avoid this by spooning flour into the measuring cup instead, and level the cup with a flat surface like the back of a butterknife.

-- Use a kitchen scale.
-Weigh the ingredients on a kitchen scale for an even more precise measurement — ounces are fine, but grams are the most precise.
+- Use a kitchen scale for extra accuracy.
+Weigh the ingredients on a kitchen scale for an even more precise measurement - ounces are fine, but grams are the most precise.

-- Don’t skip the chill.
-Make sure you set aside enough time to chill your baking project if a recipe calls for it.
-Chilling does many things: ensures cookies don’t spread too much, prevents pie crusts from breaking down in the oven, improves the crust on brownies, and so much more.
+- Do not skip chilling dough if the recipe calls for it.
+Chilling does many things: ensures cookies don't spread too much, prevents pie crusts from breaking down in the oven, improves the crust on brownies, and so much more.

-- Let baked goods cool.
-Similarly, you should allow baked goods to cool for an appropriate amount of time before you dig into them or risk them falling apart before you even get a bite.
+- Let baked goods cool fully so they set properly.
+Otherwise, you risk them falling apart before you even get a bite.

 Our Best Baking Tips